alejandrosan3/glossary-csv-to-jsonconverter/README.md

-# CSV to JSON Converter
+# CSV to JSON Glossary Converter

 This project is a simple web-based tool for converting CSV files into a structured JSON format.
 It provides an easy way for users to upload a CSV, map the language codes, and generate a JSON file, all without needing any backend services.
 The project uses HTML, JavaScript, and the PapaParse library to make the CSV parsing straightforward.